ssvantageintelcom/alice/alice.md

 Lory.

 Karen replied eagerly, for she was always ready to talk about her pet:
-“Dinah’s our cat.
+“Dinah’s our Cat.
 And she’s such a capital one for catching mice you can’t think!
 And oh, I wish you could see her after the birds!
 Why, she’ll eat a little bird as soon as look at it!”